 2. Age/Disability – the applicant must be age 65 or older, or blind, or disabled.
 The applicant must meet certain medical requirements consistent with the level of care requested.

-3. Income Limitations – if single, the applicant’s income (wages, Social Security benefits, pensions, veteran’s benefits, annuities, SSI payments, IRAs, etc.) must be less than $1,293 per month.
-Income in excess of $1,293 can still qualify for Medicaid coverage if excess income is spent down to pay for care.
-There is a personal needs allowance of $60/month for the spouse receiving nursing home care that is not figured into the total countable income.
+3. Income Limitations – if single, the applicant’s income (wages, Social Security benefits, pensions, veteran’s benefits, annuities, SSI payments, IRAs, etc.) must be less than $2,742 per month.
+Income in excess of $2,742 can still qualify for Medicaid coverage if excess income is spent down to pay for care.
+There is a personal needs allowance of $60/month for the person receiving nursing home care that is not figured into the total countable income.

 4. Asset Limitations (Exempt vs. Available) – Medicaid divides assets into two categories: Exempt and Available.
 Exempt assets are specifically designated under the rules, and ownership of an exempt asset by the applicant will not result in a denial of benefits.
 If an asset is not listed as exempt then it needs to be liquidated and applied toward the costs of nursing home care before the applicant can receive Medicaid benefits.
 Michigan has a look back period of 5 years with a penalty for people who sell assets below fair market price, transfer assets to others, or give money and property away.
 Michigan considers anything owned as an asset, barring exemptions.
 Financial eligibility is reviewed once a year with no time limit on how long care services can be given.

-Exempt Assets for an applicant in Michigan include:
+Exempt Assets for 2023 for an applicant in Michigan include:

 i. $2,000 or less in cash/non-exempt assets if single.
 If the assets exceed the limit on the first of the month the applicant is ineligible for the entire month.